alexandergagliano/alexandergagliano.github.io/README.md

-# alexandergagliano.github.io
+# The website files for Alex Gagliano
 My compiled website!
-The data files for the compilation (compiled with hugo academic) can be found in the "website" repo.
+The raw files for the compilation (compiled with hugo academic) can be found in the "website" repo.